FIRST PRIZE: AGUA

 It was published on the occasion of the Richard H. Driehaus Architecture Competition and the Richard H. Driehaus Building Arts Awards 2018 Ceremony, as well as the inauguration of the Traditional New Architecture Exhibition in which were showed the works of the winners in both initiatives from June 13 to July 26, 2018 in the Arquería de los Nuevos Ministerios in Madrid.

 This publication will present the results of the 2018 Richard H. Driehaus Architecture Competition and Richard H. Driehaus Building Arts Awards.
-Both competitions are organized by INTBAU (the International Network for Traditional Building, Architecture and Urbanism), thanks to the generous support of the Richard H. Driehaus Charitable Lead Trust, and the collaboration of the Department of Building and Architecture of the Ministry of Public Works and Infrastructure, the Department of Beaux Arts and Cultural Heritage of the Ministry of Culture and Sports, the Rafael Manzano Prize and the Council of Architecture Institutes of Spain.
+Both competitions are organized by INTBAU (the International Network for Traditional Building, Architecture and Urbanism), thanks to the collaboration of the Department of Building and Architecture of the Ministry of Public Works and Infrastructure, the Department of Beaux Arts and Cultural Heritage of the Ministry of Culture and Sports, the Rafael Manzano Prize and the Council of Architecture Institutes of Spain.

 Award Ceremony and Exhibition New Traditional Architecture 2018